-Just squeeze the soft, silicone cup together, gently insert into your vagina, and use your finger to wiggle it around a bit if adjustment feels necessary.
-Leave it in for up to 12 hours of leak-free protection, and then just wash it in the sink when it’s time to dump it out and start over again.
+Just squeeze the soft, silicone cup together, gently insert it into your vagina, and use your finger to wiggle it around a bit if adjustment feels necessary.
+Leave it in for up to 8 hours of leak-free protection, and then just wash it in the sink when it’s time to dump it out and start over again.

 Imagine never throwing another pad into the trash again, or never flushing another tampon.
 Seriously, you’re getting major points with Mother Earth here.

 But How Will I Really Know I’ll Like It?

 Wearing a period cup isn’t some form of suffering you’ll have to endure on behalf of the planet.
 It’s easier than sorting your plastics and metals, and more comfortable than lugging a big bag of glass bottles to the recycling center.

 We know switching feels like a big step, and that’s why we’ve got a whole section of Intimina product reviews to give you an inside peek into life with a menstrual cup.
 Don’t take it from us!
 These firsthand experiences show that switching saves you dough while giving you a monthly boost of eco-conscious confidence.

 Save those baby turtles and nab yourself a new BFF—all while totally transforming your period for the better!